This section highlights FDA-related milestones and regulatory updates for drugs developed by Novartis (NVS).

 Read Announcement

-Lutathera - FDA Regulatory Timeline and Events
+Secukinumab FDA Regulatory Events

-secukinumab is a drug developed by Novartis for the following indication: In adults with newly diagnosed or relapsing giant cell arteritis (GCA).
+Secukinumab is a drug developed by Novartis for the following indication: In adults with newly diagnosed or relapsing giant cell arteritis (GCA).

 This drug is under review by the U.S. Food and Drug Administration (FDA).